thedansilva/mynotes-cc-final/README.md

 **SCREENSHOT NEEDED**

-### Joinable Courses
+### Joinable Courses/Currently Enrolled Courses

 The joinable courses segment is a list of available courses the users can join.
 There is a join button beside every course name and once the user joins a course, the course will refresh in the list of Currently Enrolled courses.

-### Currently Enrolled Courses

 The currently enrolled segment is a list of coures the user is already in.
 There is a leave button beside every course name and once the user leaves a course, the course will refresh in the list of Joinable courses.

 ### Chat Room